Raiden (video game)

-is a 1990 vertically scrolling shooter arcade video game developed by Seibu Kaihatsu and published by Tecmo in Japan.
+is a 1990 vertically scrolling shooter video game developed by Seibu Kaihatsu and published by Tecmo for arcades.
 The game's story takes place in the year 2090, when an alien species known as the Crystals invaded Earth.
 Players assume the roles of the Vanquish Crystal Defense pilot duo, taking control of two state of the art Fighting Thunders aircraft to defeat the Crystals and save the Earth.

 The game was conceived after Dynamite Duke, Seibu Kaihatsu's prior title, failed to sell as well as expected.
 During development, the game was designed as a vertically scrolling shooter due to the popularity of the genre at the time.
 Cheaper arcade hardware had to be used due to financial constraints caused by Dynamite Dukes poor sales.

 Although Seibu doubted Raidens success, it managed to sell 17,000 arcade units worldwide, helping to recuperate the company's investments through word-of-mouth.
 The title became a critical success, with its most lauded features being the graphics, music, gameplay and co-operative play.

 Due to the success of Raiden, several sequels and related games were made.
 Raiden was ported to home computers and various home video game consoles in the early to mid 1990s.
 The game was released as part of several compilations and through download services such as PlayStation Network.
 The ports received mixed to positive reception.